-The TPS54160-Q1 requires a high-quality ceramic, type X5R or X7R, input decoupling capacitor of at least 3-μF effective capacitance and, in some applications, a bulk capacitance.
-The effective capacitance includes any dc bias effects.
+The TPS57140-Q1 requires a high-quality ceramic, type X5R or X7R, input decoupling capacitor of at least 3 μF of effective capacitance, and in some applications a bulk capacitance.
+The effective capacitance includes any dcbias effects.
 The voltage rating of the input capacitor must be greater than the maximum input voltage.
-The capacitor must also have a ripple-current rating greater than the maximum input-current ripple of the TPS54160-Q1.
-One can calculate the input ripple current using Equation 38.
+The capacitor must also have a ripple-current rating greater than the maximum input-current ripple of the TPS57140-Q1.
+Calculate the input-ripple current using Equation 38.

 The value of a ceramic capacitor varies significantly over temperature and the amount of dc bias applied to the capacitor.
 One can minimize the capacitance variations due to temperature by selecting a dielectric material that is stable over temperature.
-Designers usually select X5R and X7R ceramic dielectrics for power-regulator capacitors because they have a high capacitance-to-volume ratio and are fairly stable over temperature.
-Also select the output capacitor with the dc bias taken into account.
+Designers usually select X5R and X7R ceramic dielectrics for power regulator capacitors because they have a high capacitance-to-volume ratio and are fairly stable over temperature.
+The output capacitor selection must also take the dc bias into account.
 The capacitance value of a capacitor decreases as the dc bias across a capacitor increases.